100 Heroes: Ronnie Tree

 The gay man who became an influential British politician during WWII.

 His knowledge of Berlin helped shaped his understanding of the rise of Nazism.
-He was one of the early voices calling for Britain to oppose German expansionism.
+He was one of the early voices calling for Britain to oppose German expansionism in the period leading up to the second world war.

 Early Life